 - A. Failure to File a Campaign Finance Report. - 1.
-You will not be eligible to be sworn in, until you submit a campaign finance report.
-This report is due within five (5) business days after Election. - Any person who does not file an accurate campaign finance report within thirty (30) days from the date of Election, will be contacted in writing by the Election Board.
-The Election Board will accept late campaign finance reports up to ninety (90) days following Election Day. - 3.
+No Candidate will be eligible to be sworn in and will not be sworn in to elected office until he or she has submitted a completed and accurate campaign finance report.
+This report is due within five (5) business days after Election. - 2.
+Any person who does not file a complete and accurate campaign finance report within thirty (30) days from the date of Election, will be contacted in writing by the Election Board.
+The Election Board will accept late campaign finance reports up to ninety (90) days following Election Day however, in no case will a candidate be sworn into office prior to receipt of a complete and accurate Campaign Finance Report By the Election Board - 3.
 After ninety (90) days, reports will be accepted but those Candidates will be out of compliance with these Regulations.
 Any Candidate, who does not comply with the reporting requirement will not be permitted to submit a Declaration of Candidacy or be certified as a Candidate in the next Regular or Special Election.
 This restriction will continue until reports are submitted. - B. Exceeding Campaign Spending Expenditure Limit.
-A Candidate who knowingly exceeds a campaign spending limit shall forfeit the Election. - C. Accepting Banned Campaign Contributions.
-A Candidate who knowingly accepts any kind of banned campaign contribution prohibited by Section 3(h) of this Chapter shall forfeit the Election. - D. False information or fraud.
-A Candidate who knowingly submits false information on a campaign finance report shall forfeit the Election.
-The Election Board will refer any credible allegations of Election fraud to Tribal Law Enforcement.
+A Candidate who exceeds a campaign spending limit shall be disqualified from elected office. - C. Accepting Banned Campaign Contributions.
+A Candidate who accepts any type of banned campaign contribution prohibited by Section 3(h) of this Chapter, shall be disqualified from elected office. - D. False information or fraud.
+A Candidate who submits false information on a campaign finance report shall be disqualified from elected office.
+The Election Board will refer all credible allegations of Election fraud to Tribal Law Enforcement.